Security-Onion-Solutions/securityonion-docs/cases.rst

 Supported Analyzers and Data Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following is a summary of the native analyzers and their supported data types:
+The following is a summary of the built-in analyzers and their supported data types:

 =======================       ======= ====   ==   ===   ====  ===== ===  === ==========
  Name                         Domain  Hash   IP   JA3   Mail  Other URI  URL User Agent